helloworldless/react-select-with-react-query/README.md

 It took quite a lot of work to get react-select fine-tuned for this use case.
-Some things aren't very intitutive, like needing ot use two different change
+Some things aren't very intitutive, like needing to use two different change
 handlers: `onChange` and `onInputChange`.

-Also, we gave up on trying to get `menuIsOpen` perfect for this scenario:
+Also, we gave up on trying to get `menuIsOpen` working perfectly for this scenario:

-Don't show the menu on the inital click when there are no options yet and no search text has been input yet
+- Don't show the menu on the inital click when there are no options yet and no search text has been input yet

 Using just the `menuIsOpen` prop there is an unintended consequence: if some text is entered but no option selected and then the input is blurred, the menu stays open.

-It seems we would have to use the additional
-`onBlur` and `onFocus` handlers to accomplish this.
+It seems we would have to use the additional `onBlur` and `onFocus` handlers to accomplish this.
 But that would add a lot more code and complexity, so we just settled with